 My work is a response to the challenges of modernity and explores juxtapositions between ourselves and embodiment in relation to existence.
 Narratives of mythology, intuition and interdependent systems are reimagined in order to grasp a greater understanding of ourselves and a sustainable ecosystem, one where we can experience diverse perspectives and all thrive as a result.

 Trevor Coopersmith is the founder of the Urban Art Scholarship Foundation and holds a Bachelors in Art from the University of California, Santa Barbara.
-Trevor has exhibited with Art Scene West in Solana Beach, CA, The Chateau Gallery in Louisville Kentucky, Treat Gallery in New York City, OGA Gallery in Rome, Italy and was the 2021 artist in residence in College Station, Texas.
-Coopersmith studied at the University of London, Goldsmiths and withdrew during COVID-19 to return to the U.S. and complete his MFA at Otis College of Art & Design in Los Angeles where he is currently based.
+Trevor has exhibited with Art Scene West in Solana Beach, CA, The Palos Verdes Art Center, Treat Gallery in New York City, OGA Gallery in Rome, Italy and was the 2021 artist in residence in College Station, Texas and a Port Austin, MI summer artist in residence in 2022.
+Coopersmith studied at the University of London, Goldsmiths and withdrew during COVID-19 to return to Southern California and complete his MFA at Otis College of Art & Design.